English Cucumber

 How to Store Them

-Cucumber should be stored unwashed in a plastic bag and kept in the refrigerator where they should last for up to a week.
+Store unwashed cucumbers in a plastic bag in the refrigerator where they should last up to a week.

 There are many varieties of cucumbers.
 Cucumbers that you eat fresh are typically classified as slicing cucumbers and other cucumbers with their thick and bumpy skins are most often used for pickling.
-English cucumbers are usually a little more expensive than garden cucumbers, but with English cucumbers you can consume the peel and tiny seeds and enjoy all the fiber and nutrients they provide.
+English cucumbers are usually a little more expensive than garden cucumbers, but with English cucumbers you get to enjoy the peel and tiny seeds and all the fiber and nutrients they provide.

 English Cucumber vs Cucumber